-The Operating Rules for the Rugeley Model Boat Club (referred to as the Association) were adopted at the meeting held on 10th April 2017 held at Manor Park Sailing Club (MPSC)
+The Operating Rules for the Rugeley Model Boat Club (referred to as the Association) were adopted at the AGM meeting held on 17th May 2021 held at Manor Park Sailing Club (MPSC)

 a) Safety rules that are laid down by Manor Park Sailing Club (MPSC) will be obeyed at all times.
 Such additional safety rules as the Association lays down and specific to its activities will also be obeyed.

 b) Disobedience of such rules will be a matter of disciplinary action by the Manor Park Sailing Club Main Club committee or the Association officers, as appropriate.
 Safety is paramount at all times.
 Operating rules are laid down for club members convenience.

 c) No Association activities will take place unless at least two persons are present.
 This is a safety measure.
 If one person is taken ill, it is essential that another be present to render assistance.

 d) When launching or recovering models Association members and Day members are advised to wear buoyancy aids or lifejackets when on or near water.

 See also Recovery Boat 2.6 ( c) (iii).